Hidnish/Milestone-Project-4-Flame/README.md

   - Order
     - Contains details of the customer's orders, delivery info and the products they've ordered.
   - OrderlineItem
-    - Porducts in the customer's order with quantity and total.
+    - Products in the customer's order with quantity and total.

 - Blog
   - BlogPost